Leadership and Organizational Behavior

-In its simplest form, discontinuity in the work place is change. - Knoster & Villa, 2000
+In its simplest form, discontinuity in the work place is change. - Knoster and Villa, 2000

 And the way to help people come to insight is to allow them to come to their own resolution.
 These moments of insight or resolutions are called epiphanies—sudden intuitive leap of understanding that are quite pleasurable to us and act as rewards.
-Thus you have to resist the urge to fill in the entire picture of change, rather you have to leave enough gaps so that the learners are allowed to make connections of their own.
+Thus, you have to resist the urge to fill in the entire picture of change; rather you need to leave enough gaps so that the learners are allowed to make connections of their own.
 Doing too much for the learners can be just as bad, if not worse, than not doing enough.

-Doing all the thinking for learners takes their brains out of action, which means they will not invest the energy to make new connections.
+Doing all the thinking for learners takes their brains out of action, which means they will not invest the energy into making new connections.

 Davis , K. (1967).
 Human relations at work: The dynamics of organizational behavior.
 9th ed., New York: McGraw-Hill

-Knoster, T., Villa, R., & Thousand, J. (2000).
+Knoster, T., Villa, R., Thousand, J. (2000).
 A framework for thinking about systems change.
-In R. Villa & J. Thousand (Eds.), Restructuring for caring and effective education: Piecing the puzzle together (pp. 93-128).
+Restructuring for caring and effective education: Piecing the puzzle together.
+Villa, Thousand (eds), pp.93-128.
 Baltimore: Paul H. Brookes Publishing Co.